captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Oh!
 ---
-There aren't any women serial killers though.
+There aren’t any women serial killers though.
 ---
-So that's different.
+So that’s different.
 ---
 ## ROBYN:
 When was the last time